 Why a zero waste vision?

-A zero waste vision can and should be applied to most current societal challenges – be it climate, businesses, cities, our own lifestyle.” – Joan Marc Simon, Executive Director at Zero Waste Europe
+A zero waste vision can and should be applied to most current societal challenges – be it climate, businesses, cities, our own lifestyle.” – Joan Marc Simon, Director-Founder at Zero Waste Europe

 For the climate